Do you know which Christmas cookies are the most popular in the Czech Republic? Here's the answer: Linzer cookies, aka linecke cukrovi!

 Questions and Answers

 The baking time for Linzer cookies is relatively short.
-Allow 10–12 minutes in an oven preheated to 350 °C (177 °F)—conventional settings, not in a fan-forced oven.
+Allow 9 minutes in an oven preheated to 350 °C (170 °F).
 Linzer cookies should be slightly pinkish on the surface, not brown.

-Linzer cookies made according to this recipe are rather crispy on the day they are baked, but they are nice and soft the next day.
-The shelf life of properly stored cookies is about three weeks.
-If you're planning Linzer cookies for the Christmas table, you can bake them anytime from early December to a day or two before Christmas.
+Linzer cookies made with this recipe are slightly crispy on the day they are baked but become soft the next day once filled with jam.
+Properly stored, they have a shelf life of about two weeks.
+If you are planning to include Linzer cookies on your Christmas table, you can bake them anytime from mid-December up to a day or two before Christmas.

 More Czech Christmas cookies: